 Required Skills and Experience

-Proficiency with Microsoft Excel and Word, Google platforms, QuickBooks, and fundraising databases.
+- Proficiency with Microsoft Excel and Word, Google platforms, and computer-based database systems.

 How to Apply: